Troubluson/Dungeon-Crawler-/libs/readme.md

 # List of External Libs

-1. [Catch2]
+1. Catch2
-2. [SFML] This is required to be installed localy on the users computer.
+2. SFML, This is required to be installed localy on the users computer.

 > If you are using already compiled library, place it in this folder, and set the linker options appropriately.